 Trails and Grounds open daily sunrise to sunset.

 Crystal Bridges fosters scholarship in the fields of American art and art history, as well as research that expands our understanding of the power of art experiences to positively impact lives.

-This site features reports from research projects, symposia, and reports, as well as results from studies by other institutions regarding art in education, distance learning, and quality of life in our region.
+This page features reports from research projects, symposia, and reports, as well as results from studies by other institutions regarding art in education, distance learning, and quality of life in our region.

 Crystal Bridges is committed to an ongoing symposia series bringing artists into conversation with thought leaders, scholars, and the public around a variety of topics.
 Symposia reports, interviews, and videos are posted here.

-The Crystal Bridges Research & Evaluation Department works within Education and across the organization to study the museum’s impact, as well as how to improve the overall guest experience, exhibitions, and programs.
-View a selection of reports here or contact us here with questions.
+The Crystal Bridges Research & Evaluation Department works across the organization to study the museum’s impact, as well as how to improve the overall guest experience, exhibitions, and programs.
+View a selection of reports here or contact us with questions.

 In this survey of quality of life in Northwest Arkansas, conducted by the Walton Family Foundation’s Evaluation Unit and the Survey Research Laboratory at Mississippi State, respondents from Washington and Benton counties answered questions about overall perceptions of quality of life, particularly in the areas in which the foundation invests.
-To view study, click here.
+View the Quality of Life study.

 The fifth study of the nonprofit arts and culture industry’s impact on the economy, which documents the economic contributions of the arts in 341 diverse communities and regions across the country, representing all 50 states and the District of Columbia.

 This study puts to rest a misconception that communities support arts and culture at the expense of local economic development.
 In fact, communities are investing in an industry that supports jobs, generates government revenue, and is the cornerstone of tourism.
-Arts & Economic Prosperity 5 shows conclusively that, locally as well as nationally, the arts mean business! to view study, click here.
+Arts & Economic Prosperity 5 shows conclusively that, locally as well as nationally, the arts mean business.
+View the Arts & Economic Prosperity 5 study.